iNavFlight/inav/docs/Profiles.md

 profile <index>
 ```

-The values contained within a profile can be seen by using the CLI `dump rates` command.
+The values contained within a profile can be seen by using the CLI `dump profile` command.

 e.g
 ```